A short biography of Ghulam Ahmed Parwez

 Parwez’s early life

 Parwez was born in 1903 in the Indian state of Punjab.
 His early Islamic studies were under his grandfather who was a well-known Sufi mystic.
-He graduated from Punjab University in 1934 after which he worked as a civil servant in India, and then following the partition, in Pakistan (Draz)
+He graduated from Punjab University in 1934 after which he worked as a civil servant in India and then, following the partition, in Pakistan.

-In 1938, Parwez began publishing a journal called Tulu’l Islam[1] (the Dawn of Islam). in Delhi, and following a six-year break was resumed in Karachi in 1948.
+In 1938 Parwez began publishing a journal called Tulu’l Islam [1] (the Dawn of Islam) in Delhi, and following a six-year break, he resumed publishing in Karachi.
 In 1957 he was appointed as a member of the Islamic Law Commission, but this appointment only lasted one year (McDonough, 1970:35).
 However he maintained a close relationship with senior politicians in Pakistan including Muhmmad Ali Jinnah, Zulfiqar Bhutto and Ayub Khan [2].

 His views on ḥadīth resulted in a fatwa, signed by over a thousand religious scholars, declaring him to be an apostate [3].
 He died in 1986 having authored over sixty books in Urdu including Maqām-eḥadīth.